pacphi/pcftools/builds/microsoft/windows-10/README.md

-# Windows script
+# Windows 10 script

-We're going to use a package manager for Windows 10 called [Chocolatey](https://chocolatey.org) to install the majority of tools.
+We're going to use a package manager for [Windows 10](https://www.microsoft.com/en-us/windows/get-windows-10) called [Chocolatey](https://chocolatey.org) to install the majority of tools.
 For a handful more we'll source release binaries directly from Github repositories.

+> See Chocolatey installation requirements [here](https://github.com/chocolatey/choco/wiki/Installation#requirements).

 ## Supported versions

-> See Chocolatey installation requirements [here](https://github.com/chocolatey/choco/wiki/Installation#requirements).

 - [x] Windows 10